clowdr-app/clowdr/README.md

 `VONAGE_WEBHOOK_SECRET` arbitrarily as long as it matches the setting in your env file.)

-If you have a paid ngrok account, you can create a persistent public URL and avoid having to do this.
+If you have a paid ngrok account, you can create a persistent public URL and avoid having to do all this every time.

 #### 9. Configure "new UI experience"

 Under _Universal Login_ settings, set the _default look and feel_ to _**New**_.

+BCP: This seems to be the default.
+Maybe this step can be skipped?

-#### 9. (Optional) Customising the login page
+#### 10. (Optional) Customising the login page

 To customise what the Auth0 login page looks like, go to _Universal Login_ and have fun.
 (Note: Always use the _**New**_ 'look and feel' for Clowdr to work properly.)

-#### 10. Configure your environment
+#### 11. Configure your environment

+STOPPED HERE

 You can now resume the frontend setup by configuring your [Frontend environment variables](/frontend/README.md#frontend-configuration).